JiachengHong/ERA5-download/README.md

-# my-code
-## download era5, monthly, save as one file each year
+# download era5, monthly, save as one file each year
 - download_ERA5_monthly.ipynb
 - **[How to use the CDS API ](https://cds.climate.copernicus.eu/api-how-to)**